-WAC 173-360A-0110 Applicability of chapter.
+WAC 173-360A-0110 Applicability of chapter

 The requirements of this chapter apply to all owners and operators of an UST system, except as otherwise provided in this section.

-(1) Exempt UST systems.
-The following UST systems are exempt from all of the requirements of this chapter:

-(a) Any UST system holding hazardous wastes subject to Subtitle C of the Solid Waste Disposal Act (42 U.S.C.
+- (1) Exempt UST systems.
+The following UST systems are exempt from all of the requirements of this chapter: - (a) Any UST system holding hazardous wastes subject to Subtitle C of the Solid Waste Disposal Act (42 U.S.C.
 Sec.
-6921 through 6939e), or a mixture of such hazardous waste and other regulated substances;

-(b) Any wastewater treatment tank system that is part of a wastewater treatment facility regulated under Section 307(b) or 402 of the Clean Water Act (33 U.S.C.
+6921 through 6939e), or a mixture of such hazardous waste and other regulated substances; - (b) Any wastewater treatment tank system that is part of a wastewater treatment facility regulated under Section 307(b) or 402 of the Clean Water Act (33 U.S.C.
 Sec.
-1317(b) or 1342);

-(c) Any storage tank situated in an underground area (such as a basement, cellar, vault, mineworking, drift, shaft, or tunnel) upon or above the surface of the floor so that routine physical inspection of the exterior of the tank is possible;

-(d) Any UST system used solely for heating structures on the property where the system is located;

-(e) Any farm or residential UST system with a capacity of one thousand one hundred gallons or less used for storing motor fuel for noncommercial purposes;

-(f) Any UST system with a capacity of one hundred ten gallons or less;

-(g) Any UST system that contains a de minimis concentration of regulated substances;

-(h) Any emergency spill or overflow containment UST system that is expeditiously emptied after use;

-(i) Any equipment or machinery that contains regulated substances for operational purposes such as hydraulic lift tanks and electrical equipment tanks;

-(j) Any flow-through process tank;
+1317(b) or 1342); - (c) Any storage tank situated in an underground area (such as a basement, cellar, vault, mineworking, drift, shaft, or tunnel) upon or above the surface of the floor so that routine physical inspection of the exterior of the tank is possible; 3 - (d) Any UST system used solely for heating structures on the property where the system is located; ^{4 5} - (e) Any farm or residential UST system with a capacity of one thousand one hundred gallons or less used for storing motor fuel for noncommercial purposes; - (f) Any UST system with a capacity of one hundred ten gallons or less; - (g) Any UST system that contains a de minimis concentration of regulated substances; 6 - (h) Any emergency spill or overflow containment UST system that is expeditiously emptied after use; - (i) Any equipment or machinery that contains regulated substances for operational purposes such as hydraulic lift tanks and electrical equipment tanks; - (j) Any flow-through process tank;

+3 Incorporated definition of "underground area" into exemption where term used.
+This was the only use of the term in the rule.

+4 Clarified that heating oil exemption is limited to UST systems used solely for heating structures on the property where the system is located.
+The exemption does not apply to UST systems used for other purposes, such as for powering generators.
+Also incorporated into the provision the existing definitions of "consumptive use" and "on the premises where stored."
+This exemption was the only use of the terms in the rule.

+5 Eliminated requirement that UST systems storing in excess 1,100 gallons of heating oil are subject to release reporting requirements of the UST rule.
+Releases from such systems must be reported under the MTCA cleanup regulations (WAC 173-340-300(2)).

+6 To be consistent with §280.10(b)(5) of the federal rule, changed description of de minimis concentration exemption and eliminated definition of term "de minimis concentration" that confused "concentration" with "amount."
-(k) Any septic tank;

-(1) Any stormwater or wastewater collection system;

-(m) Any surface impoundment, pit, pond, or lagoon;

-(n) Any liquid traps or associated gathering lines directly related to oil or gas production and gathering operations; and

-(o) Any pipeline facility (including gathering lines):

-(i) Which is regulated under 49 U.S.C. chapter 601; or

-(ii) Which is an intrastate pipeline facility regulated under state laws as provided in 49 U.S.C. chapter 601, and which is determined by the Secretary of Transportation to be connected to a pipeline, or to be operated or intended to be capable of operating at pipeline pressure or as an integral part of a pipeline.
+- (k) Any septic tank; - (I) Any stormwater or wastewater collection system; - (m) Any surface impoundment, pit, pond, or lagoon; - (n) Any liquid traps or associated gathering lines directly related to oil or gas production and gathering operations; and - (o) Any pipeline facility (including gathering lines): - (i) Which is regulated under 49 U.S.C. chapter 601; or - (ii) Which is an intrastate pipeline facility regulated under state laws as provided in 49 U.S.C. chapter 601, and which is determined by the Secretary of Transportation to be connected to a pipeline, or to be operated or intended to be capable of operating at pipeline pressure or as an integral part of a pipeline.7